evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 - When the work is done, Gatsby builds everything into static HTML, CSS and JS files.
 - With static files you can deploy your site easily on dozens of services.
 Gatsby now has its own [Gatsby Cloud service](https://www.gatsbyjs.com/cloud/).

 Gatsby does a great work on performance, loading only the critical content and prefetching data for internal links.
 It is also very safe because everything is static, so you won't have any trouble with things like _SQL Injection_.
-And the main advantage of Gatsby is that you are working with cutting edge technologies which causes an awesome _developer experience_.
-Other than that, it has an excellent documentation and great community, so almost every problem you have probably was solved by someone.
+And the main advantage of Gatsby is that you are working with cutting edge technologies and have an awesome _developer experience_.
+Other than that, it has an excellent documentation and a great community, so almost every problem you have probably has been solved by someone.

 The framework uses a pluggable ecosystem and [there is a plugin](https://www.gatsbyjs.org/plugins/) for everything you want.
 Below are some plugins I used:

 ### Gatsby Image

 [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) provides a complete image optimization for your application, from image processing to advanced loading techniques.
-Among all the features, the ones that I like the most are the image resizing according to the device, lazy loading, and the _blur-up_ technique that shows a preview of the image while it loads.
+Among all the features, the ones that I like the most are the image resizing according to the device, lazy loading and the _blur-up_ technique that shows a preview of the image while it loads.

 ### Markdown and PrismJS